janelia-flyem/dvid-io/docs/hemibrain.md

 % xattr -r -d com.apple.quarantine mac/lib mac/bin
 ```

-If you are successful, the server will log messages to /tmp/hemibrain-grayscale.log
+If you are successful, the server will log messages to /tmp/hemibrain-release.log
-or whatever directory is specified for logging in the hemibrain-grayscale.toml
+or whatever directory is specified for logging in the hemibrain-release.toml
 file in this directory.
 You can modify that TOML file to configure
 your server including the ports it runs on.
 You can use the browser to
 inspect the dvid server using [http://localhost:8000](http://localhost:8000).

 Other useful commands to try:

+    $ tail -f /tmp/hemibrain-release.log   # See DVID serve results while using http://localhost:8000

     % <os>/bin/dvid about